Core SDK options

 name = "excitingsoda"

-The class you would use to access the SDK would be called ExcitingSoda
+The class you would use to access the SDK would be called ExcitingSoda:

 from excitingsoda import ExcitingSoda